Design of a Quantum-Repeater using Quantum-Circuits and benchmarking its performance on an IBM Quantum-Computer: Experiments and Results

 \subsection{Channel-Length Simulation}

 First, the effect of channel-length on entanglement distribution was examined.
-The circuit used for this is shown in Fig. \ref{fig_channel}.
-Here, transmitting a qubit directly to a quantum channel is emulated by using the SWAP gate.
+The circuit used for this purpose is shown in Fig. \ref{fig_channel} (Top).

+Here, a Hadamard Gate ($H$) and CNOT gate are first used to create the Bell-state $\ket{\Phi^{+}}$.
+Transmitting a qubit of the Bell-Pair directly to a quantum channel is emulated by using the SWAP gates.
 The number of SWAP gates applied emulates the length of the channel.
-The effect of the number of SWAP gates on the fidelity of entanglement is shown in Fig. \ref{fig_channel}.
+Finally, a Bell-basis measurement is performed to check the entanglement-fidelity of the transmitted state.
+The effect of the number of SWAP gates on the fidelity of entanglement is shown in Fig. \ref{fig_channel} (Bottom).

-It is worth noting, just after 3 SWAP Gates, the fidelity of the Bell-pair falls below 50\% making it unusable for further processing.
-This is representative of the number of consecutive operations that can be performed faithfully on current quantum computers.
+It is worth noting from the results that, just after 3 SWAP Gates, the fidelity of the Bell-pair falls below 50\%, making it unusable for further processing.
+Although a large portion of the readout errors are mitigated by QISKIT Ignis, on-chip errors for gate operations are still too error-prone and cause a large drop in fidelity.
+Thus, the number of SWAP operations is representative of the number of consecutive operations that can be performed faithfully on current quantum computers.